bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 ----------------------------------

 To maintain the functionality of all :term:`BokehJS` components, Bokeh includes various tests written in TypeScript.
+If all or parts of your changes affect BokehJS' JavaScript code, you should add or update the relevant BokehJS tests.

-These tests use a custom testing framework that **requires Google Chrome or Chromium**.
+Bokeh's JavaScript tests use a custom testing framework that **requires Google Chrome or Chromium**.
 You need a recent version of one of these browsers available on your system to work with these tests.

 Like several other testing frameworks such as `Mocha`_ or `Jasmine`_, the BokehJS testing framework uses ``describe()`` and ``it()`` functions to set up